By GELINDE NAREKINE

 Source of information:

-Gelinde Narekine is a technical officer at the School of Medicine and Health Sciences, University of Papua New Guinea
+Gelinde Narekine is a technical officer in the discipline of Medical Laboratory Science, School of Medicine and Health Sciences, University of Papua New Guinea